LiamWRyan/Liam_Portfolio/README.md

 ### Goals

-Together, we set out to develop an application that could be fitted to any businesses scheduling needs.
+Develop an android application that could be fitted to any businesses scheduling needs.
 In its current state it is fitted to the following needs for a fast food restaurant, whose scheduling manager is our product manager.
 They requested the following process and outcomes (start quote):

 > __Business Processes__
 > - From Monday to Friday, the restaurant has two shifts, morning shift and afternoon shift.
 On Saturday and Sunday, the restaurant has one shift, a full-day shift.
 Two students are required for each shift.
 Occasionally, on some busy days (e.g. before Christmas), three students are required.